Kristy McBain MP

 I stand for better roads and better infrastructure.

 Our region deserves better roads, better mobile coverage and a better NBN.
 Our region has some of the worst mobile black spots and worst NBN in the country, and promised upgrades like the Barton Highway have not been delivered.
 As Mayor of Bega I worked with all political parties to get local projects funded.
 I know that these projects will never be prioritised if there is not a strong local voice pushing to get things done.

-We acknowledge the Ngunnawal, Wiradjuri, Ngarigo and Yuin people as Traditional Owners of Country in the Eden-Monaro Electorate.
+We acknowledge the Ngunnawal, Wiradyuri, Ngarigo and Yuin people as Traditional Owners of Country in the Eden-Monaro Electorate.

-Authorised by Paul Erickson, Australian Labor Party (ALP), Canberra.
+Authorised by Kristy McBain, Australian Labor Party (ALP), Queanbeyan